CeyKie/discord-github-bot/README.md

 * Discord bot (Guide below)
 * GitHub Account & Repository

+## Start the bot
+* Install NodeJS 16+
+* Execute command `npm i` in the root folder of the project
+* Set up "config.json" with required parameters (you can use and rename the template of "example.config.json")
+  * Add Discord bot token
+  * Add Discord Channel ID (which should be read)
+  * Add GitHub project owner
+  * Add GitHub Repo (where the issue should be created in)
+  * Add GitHub token for authentication
+* Start the process with `node .`

 ## Installation Guides
 ### Creating a Discord bot
 * Simply follow the link https://discord.com/developers/applications and click on "New Application"